CanonicalLtd/maas-docs/en/contributing-git.md

          Lower down will be shown all the changes.
 The red and green backgrounds represent removed and added content respectively.
 Look over this carefully.

          When you're ready, click on the green 'Create pull request' button.
-Add a summary of the changes in the comments.
-Also, if the PR fixes a filed issue , say #423, include a line in the comment: `Fixes #423`.
-When the PR is merged the issue will be automatically closed.
+A new window will appear where you can edit the PR title and add a comment summarizing the changes.
+Also, if the PR fixes a filed issue , say #423, include a line in the comment: `Fixes #423` (when the PR is merged the issue will be automatically closed).

+         Press the 'Create pull request' button to finalize.

 1. Wait for the Doc team to review your PR.
 Some changes may be asked of you.
    If so, don't panic, just repeat the process: